 The SXT comes standard with automatic climate control, an AM/FM/CD stereo with WMA/MP3 input jack, a leather-wrapped steering wheel, a chrome fuel door and 28-inch alloy wheels.
 To those features, the SXT Plus adds Nappa Leather upholstery, heated front seats, a 276-watt Boston Acoustics sound system, Bluetooth connectivity with Uconnect voice command, for lamps and automatic headlamps.

 The Rallye Redline brings a "Redline Red" exterior triple stripe pattern, unique 20-inch black chrome wheels with a red accent trim ring, a body-colored rear spoiler and steering wheel mounted paddle shifters.
 Also included is the Super Sport Package that is optional on other V6-equipped Challengers.
 This handling-focused package includes a performance-tuned suspension with 42 percent firmer front and 22 percent firmer rear monotube shocks, larger sway bars front and rear, 25-percent quicker steering and upsized brakes.

 The R/T and R/T Plus mirror the features found on the SXT and SXT Plus, respectively, with the notable upgrade of the HEMI V8.
-The retro-themed R/T Classic adds 20-inch polished forged-aluminum wheels, dual side stripes, functional hood scoops and HID headlights.
-The R/T Rallye Redline adds 20-inch black-finish wheels and a two-tone
+The retro-themed R/T Classic adds 20-inch polished forged-aluminum wheels, dual side stripes, functional hood scoops, HID headlights and - new for the latest model year - "high-performance" combination Nappa leather and suede seats with R/T embroidery.

 Newly available on the R/T trims is the optional Blacktop package, which adds 20-inch gloss black wheels, a gloss black grille surround, gloss black fuel door and a new matte black stripe kit that runs the length of the car.